 TaxRise’s tax experts immediately instructed Brett to write up a hardship letter, proving to the IRS his inability to pay back what was being demanded of him.

-Multiple times durning the battle for Brett’s financial future, the IRS dined our offer in compromise and the Power of Attorney.
+Multiple times during the battle for Brett’s financial future, the IRS denied our offer in compromise and the Power of Attorney.
 Despite these constant setbacks, TaxRise did not give up on Brett.

 Using the hardship letter, the assigned TaxRise attorney was able to negotiate with the IRS to create an offer in compromise for Brett, arguing for a payment that he could reasonably afford.